Javier-Caballero/A_Moving_Blog/README.md

 Javascript Loop: HTML content is loaded dynamically using a Javascript loop.
 The loop iterates through the articles and displays them in the selected sort order.
 Sort selector is the icon at the top right of the screen.

-Javascript: On the email list page, three variables(firstName, lastName, email) are set by user input and then displayed on a confirmation page.
+Javascript: Email list page opens when the mail icon at the top left is clicked.
+On the email list page, three variables(firstName, lastName, and email) are set by user input and then displayed on a confirmation page.

-Other notes:
-The icon at the top right of the page toggles the sorting of articles by date between newest first or oldest first.

-The icon at the top left opens a modal for the user to submit their email address to an email list.
-Once submitted, a confirmation with the name and email address is displayed.